lhindman/cs253-f20-final-project/README.md

     - stime - The amount of time that the process has been schedule in kernel mode
     - processor - The CPU number last executed on.

-Thus we will define the data structure in lab.h as follows:
+The following proc_entry struct is provided in ProcEntry.h
 ```
-struct proc {
+struct proc_entry {
      int pid;
      char *comm;
      char state;